Thank you for your interest in contributing to the Jindal Forum for International and Economic Laws (JFIEL)!

 • Contributions submitted must be cogent and concise.
 There is a preference for pieces that analyse contemporary legal developments.

 • Kindly refrain from sending us abstracts.
 In case you are unsure about whether a topic falls within the scope of the blog, feel free to email us!
+We are also happy to work with you to develop a theme in case you have a pitch.

 • At present, we accept contributions only in English.